 Being the right tributary of the Danube, the river connects four countries (Slovenia, Croatia, Bosnia and Herzegovina, and Serbia) and three national capitals (Ljubljana, Zagreb, and Belgrad), also forms the northern border of the Balkan Peninsula and the southern edge of the Pannonian Plain.

-The Sava River rises in the Julian Alps near the Slovenia-Austria border, where it begins with the Sava Dolinka and the Sava Bohinjka, and flows into the Danube in Belgrade, the capital of Serbia.
-The river connects four countries (Slovenia, Croatia, Bosnia and Herzegovina, and Serbia) and three national capitals (Ljubljana, Zagreb, and Belgrad).
+The Sava River originates in the Julian Alps near the Slovenia-Austria border, at the confluence of two rivers, Sava Dolinka and Sava Bohinjska, and flows into the Danube within Belgrade, the capital of Serbia.